 Arduino NANO is the open-source microcontroller development board based on the ATMEGA328P microcontroller IC.
 The microcontroller IC on which the Arduino UNO and Arduino NANO is based is usually the same by the way sometimes the difference lies in the package type of the microcontroller IC.
 Having same microcontroller IC it follows that the crucial specifications of both the Arduino UNO and Arduino NANO are essentially the same.
 The Arduino NANO is sometimes preferred over the Arduino UNO when there is limitation on the space constraint.
 Arduino NANO is quite small in size as compared to the Arduino UNO and can easily be mounted on the Breadboard making it useful in Breadboard based prototypes.
 Arduino NANO has 14 Digital Input / Output pins and 8 analog pins.
 The Arduino NANO has two additional Analog to Digital converters as compare to the Arduino UNO so that NANO has two additional Analog pins.
 Arduino NANO has one UART, one Inter-Integrated Circuit (I2C) computer bus and one Serial Peripheral Interface (SPI) computer bus.
 Arduino UNO also has one UART, one SPI and one I2C interface on board.
 Out of the 14 digital input / output pins 5 pins are PWM (Pulse Width Modulation) enabled.
 The discussion on the PWM phenomenon and the peculiar use of these PWM enabled pins will be discussed later in the posts.
 Some differences that exist between the Arduino UNO and Arduino NANO will be pointed out later in the post.
 The Arduino NANO looks like the one in the following figure:

 As can be seen in the image above that the Arduino NANO is quite different from the Arduino UNO.
 The Arduino NANO has micro USB port with the help of which Arduino NANO can be programmed or monitored.
 Note that the Arduino UNO has the type B USB connector while the Arduino NANO has a micro USB connector implying that the USB cable required for the programming of Arduino NANO is different.
 Also note in the image that Arduino NANO has no power jack as was found in the Arduino UNO and Arduino MEGA.
-The Arduino NANO can be powered up either through the USB connector or through the Vin pin present on the Arduino NANO board, the discussion on the pin will follow later in the post.
+The Arduino NANO can be powered up either through the USB connector or through the Vin pin present on the Arduino NANO board, the discussion on the pin will follow later in the post(Arduino NANO for Beginners).

 Arduino Integrated Development Environment (IDE):